tytydraco/yessleep/out/The_Procedure.md

 “What is this?”

 “Just some legal jargon, you know how it is.”
-The receptionist chucked, the first sign of emotion in her voice.
+The receptionist chuckled, the first sign of emotion in her voice.
 I grabbed the pen and scrawled my signature on the bottom line.
 A mistake.

 “Great, you’re all set!”